5 Best Text-to-Video AI Generators in 2026 (Compared)

 This is called “identity drift.”
 Most models do not have a memory of previous shots unless you give them a reference system.
 To reduce drift, use a text-to-video AI generator with character reference or seed control, such as PixVerse V6.
 By uploading a reference image and reusing stable generation settings, you anchor the AI to one specific face and outfit.

-Is there a truly free AI text to video generator without a watermark?
+Is there a truly free AI text-to-video generator without a watermark?

 Truly unlimited free tools usually have lower quality, watermarks, or queue limits.
 The best 2026 workaround is using credit-based models that refresh regularly, testing short clips first, and upgrading only when you need higher volume or advanced controls.